 Unless you are an EU citizen you are not covered for health care whilst on the exchange and you will need to have full health insurance.
 Make sure your immunizations, and police and working with children checks that we require before you start 5th year in Adelaide are current and that you have documentary proof of these, without which you can't start clinical attachments in Aarhus.

 Although Denmark is part of the EU it has retained its own currency (the kroner).
 Cash is required for local buses but for most other purchases locals use credit card.
 Having a credit card is a distinct advantage.

 Enquiries specific to this program should be directed to Associate Professor Paul Duggan

-, Head of the Discipline of Obstetrics and Gynaecology, by email: firstname.lastname@example.org
+, Course Coordinator: Discipline of Obstetrics and Gynaecology, by email: firstname.lastname@example.org